roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

     |upstream\_ip|The cluster IP of the kube-dns Service in the kube-system namespace.
 NodeLocal DNSCache uses the kube-dns Service to communicate with CoreDNS and resolve cluster-local domain names.|You can modify the parameter value to specify other upstream DNS servers.|
     |clusterDomain|The domain name of the cluster.|Query the --cluster-domain parameter of the kubelet process on a cluster node.
 The default value of the parameter is cluster.local.|

-5. In the **Deploy** panel on the right side of the page, select the cluster and namespace, specify a release name, and then click **Create**.
+5. In the **Deploy** section on the right side of the page, select the cluster and namespace, specify a release name, and then click **Create**.

 ## Configure NodeLocal DNSCache for an application

 **Note:** By default, NodeLocal DNSCache is not installed on master nodes.
-If you want to install NodeLocal DNSCache on master nodes and taints are configured on master nodes, you must modify taints and tolerations for the node-local-dns DaemonSet in the kube-system namespace.
+If you want to install NodeLocal DNSCache on master nodes and taints are added to master nodes, you must modify taints and tolerations for the node-local-dns DaemonSet in the kube-system namespace.

 To forward DNS requests that are previously directed to CoreDNS to the DaemonSet that runs a DNS cache, you must set the nameservers parameter of pod configurations to 169.254.20.10 and the IP address of kube-dns.
 To do this, use one of the following methods: